folkn/weather/README.md

 # weather
-Weather Station Sensor project using Arduino, Firebase, JS
+Weather Station Sensor logging project using the Arduino and ThingSpeak